serhiyb/ghdocs/github-deploy-your-application.md

 11. On each next push to your GitHub repo Octane will automatically build and publish new version of the web app.
 12. There is a way for you to return to previous versions.
 Just select any inactive deployment and click "Deploy" button.

+##GitHub continuous deployments deactivation
+1. [Login to Octane][login-octane] and navigate to Publish tab under your CloudSite details page.
+2. Click "Reset Password" button at top right corner.
+3. Your publishing password will be reset and GitHub deployments will be deactivated.

 [setup-git]: https://help.github.com/articles/set-up-git/
 [create-a-repo]: https://help.github.com/articles/create-a-repo/
 [fork-a-repo]: https://help.github.com/articles/fork-a-repo/